 2. There are rules against hunting of some animals.
 People can be punished for hunting.
 Why do you think there is this punishment?

-Punishment is made so that people will not do hunting and thus saving animals.
+Punishment is made so that people will not do hunting and thus, animals would be saved.

 Talk to grandparents and find out –